asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution.md

----

-**WARNING!:**
+!!! warning
     Unlike Gerrit, GitHub allows you to have multiple commits for a pull request but it was intended to allow a PR to be broken up into multiple logical chunks, not to address review comments.
 Using multiple commits to address review comments will make the commit history messy and confusing.
 Please amend and force push for them.

----
+[//]: # (end-warning)

 Cherry-Pick Tests